sportshead/Flappy/README.md

 3. `yarn build`

 How to run:
-1. Download latest release from [here](https://github.com/sportshead/Flappy/releases)
+1. Download the latest release from [here](https://github.com/sportshead/Flappy/releases/latest/download/dist.zip)
 2. Extract the zip file
 3. Open the `index.html` file